 Youth Services is a specialized program which is part of a broader public system of services to children and families.
-Requirements for the provision of services to families served by this specialized program originate from various sources including but not limited to: social work standards of practice; accepted theories and principles of practice relating to services for troubled children; Chapter 49 of the West Virginia Code; case decisions made by the West Virginia Supreme Court; and the Adoption and Safe Families Act.
+Requirements originate from various sources including, but not limited to, social work standards of practice; accepted theories and principles of practice relating to services for troubled children; Chapter 49 of the West Virginia Code; case decisions made by the West Virginia Supreme Court; and the Adoption and Safe Families Act.

 "The Department of Health and Human Resources and the Division of Juvenile Services shall annually review its programs and services and submit a report by December 31, of each year to the Governor, the Legislature and the Supreme Court of Appeals."
-(West Virginia Code 49-2-1006 (a))
+49-2-1006 (a)

-In accordance with West Virginia State Code, the West Virginia Department of Health and Human Resources (DHHR) submits the Youth Services Annual Report for Fiscal Year July 1, 2015 through June 30, 2016.
+In accordance with West Virginia State Code, the West Virginia Department of Health and Human Resources (DHHR) submits the Youth Services Annual Report for Fiscal Year July 1, 2016 through June 30, 2017.
 Through this mechanism, the DHHR continues its commitment to: "...establish, maintain, and continuously refine and develop, a balanced and comprehensive state program for juveniles who are potentially delinquent or are status offenders or juvenile delinquents in the care or custody of the department."
 (West Virginia Code §49-2-1001)